Eyre Peninsula Family Holidays

 This is a real outdoors holiday in one of Australia's premier fishing regions.
-A holiday here is much more than baiting a hook and casting a line - you can literally get face-to-face with some very big fish along with sea lions and sharks!
+A holiday here is much more than baiting a hook and casting a line - you can literally get face-to-face with some very big sharks or playful sea lions!

 Under water adventures

-If you're looking for an adrenalin rush, head for Port Lincoln where you can hand-feed and dive with massive bluefin tuna.
-Watch one of nature’s most amazing creatures - the great white shark - from the safety of a steel cage.
+If you're looking for an adrenalin rush, head for Port Lincoln where you can watch one of nature’s most amazing creatures - the great white shark - from the safety of a steel cage.

 A little lower on the "scary" scale, swim with the only mainland colony of Australian sea lions at Baird Bay.
 Tumble and turn with the sea lions as they play around you.

 Point Lowly near Whyalla is home to the world's biggest giant cuttlefish colony.
 Every May, these magnificently coloured creatures flock to the warm, shallow waters to breed.

 Boasting pristine white sand and turquoise-blue water, you can't beat a beach holiday on the Eyre Peninsula.
 Plus with more than 2000 kilometres of coastline, you're sure to find a beach that suits you.
 Jetties are common in most towns and are a favourite with the younger family members.

 Bait a hook and go fishing.
 No rod?
 Well, go crabbing, hunt for cockles or shuck some fresh oysters.

 If you’re missing school, enrol in “surf school” because Eyre Peninsula waves are some of the best in South Australia.
 If smaller waves are more your style, get on a kiteboard or paddleboard and experience what it's like to walk on water.

 Little critters and cute creatures